Kenya

 Recruitment of workers

 Impact date: Awaited.
 The Bill has passed the 2nd Reading stage on 12 June 2025 and is currently at the 3rd Reading/Committee of the Whole Stage.
-The Labour Migration Management Bill, 2024 is a Bill that was introduced by the Senate.
+The Labor Migration Management Bill, 2024 is a Bill that was introduced by the Senate.
 The Bill was first published on 21 March 2024 as Kenya Gazette Supplement No. 72 (Senate Bills No.16) and is intended to regulate private employment agencies and the recruitment of workers both within and outside Kenya.
 The primary objectives of this Bill are to promote safe, fair, ethical and orderly recruitment of workers, protect the rights of job seekers, enhance coordination of labor migration governance in Kenya, enhance transparency and flexibility in labor migration and promote overseas employment among other objectives.

 Employer implications/action needed Once the Bill is passed private employment agencies will need to ensure they comply with the registration requirements and practices laid out in the Bill.